d3npa/universe/README.md

 ## Usage
 Files placed in the `contents/` folder will be accessible from the web.
-The index file is located at `contents/posts/index.txt` (subject to change).
+The index file is located at `contents/.index.txt`.

 #### File extensions matter!
 - `.md` and `.markdown` will load as a Markdown file